Albert0i/react_redux_tutorial/ActionPlan.md

 IV.
 Create a Redux State Slice

 Splitting up redux state object into multiple slices of state.
-A slice is a collection of reducer logic of actions for a single feature in the app.
+So, a slice is really a collection of reducer logic of actions for a single feature in the app.

+For example, a blog might have a slice for post and another slice for comment to handle the logic of each differently.
+So they each get their own slice.

 > Creating a slice requires a string name to identify the slice, an initial state value, and one or more reducer functions to define how the state can be updated.
 Once a slice is created, we can export the generated Redux action creators and the reducer function for the whole slice.